Simon McDonald, Baron McDonald of Salford: Early life and education

 McDonald was born on 9 March 1961 in Salford, Lancashire.
 He was educated at De La Salle College, a direct grant grammar school in Salford.
-He then studied history at Pembroke College, Cambridge, graduating with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree.
+He then studied history at Pembroke College, Cambridge, graduating with a Bachelor of Arts (BA) degree in History.
+He thereafter gained a Master of Arts degree.

 Career

 Diplomatic career

 McDonald joined the Foreign and Commonwealth Office (FCO) in 1982 and served in Jeddah, Riyadh, Bonn and Washington, D.C. as well as in London.
 He was Principal Private Secretary to the Foreign Secretary 2001–03; Ambassador to Israel 2003–06; Director for Iraq at the FCO 2006–07; Foreign Policy Adviser to the Prime Minister and Head of the Overseas and Defence Secretariat at the Cabinet Office 2007–10; and was appointed Ambassador to Germany in October 2010.

 In September 2015, McDonald became Permanent Under-Secretary in the Foreign and Commonwealth Office and Head of the Diplomatic Service, replacing Sir Simon Fraser.
-As of 2015, McDonald was paid a salary of between £180,000 and £184,999 by the Foreign Office, making him one of the 328 most highly paid people in the British public sector at that time.
+As of 2015, McDonald was paid a salary between £180,000 and £184,999 by the Foreign Office.

+Speaking in 2021, after leaving the FCDO, McDonald recalled telling his private secretary on the morning of the referendum in 2016, "I really fear today our country is going to vote to leave the European Union".

+He also revealed his office to be in "mourning" after the vote but stressed the importance of abiding by civil service impartiality in implementing the referendum result.

 In April 2020, McDonald stated to the Foreign Affairs Select Committee that it was a political decision to opt out of an EU scheme to bulk-buy ventilators and protective equipment for NHS workers to respond to the coronavirus pandemic.
 The comments raised concerns that ministers had put Brexit ahead of responding to the public health crisis.
 Following comments, Matt Hancock used Downing Street's daily press briefing to state that as far as he knew, there had been no political decision not to participate.
-McDonald subsequently wrote to the committee chairperson, Tom Tugendhat, stating that he had "inadvertently and wrongly" misadvised the committee "due to a misunderstanding".
+McDonald subsequently wrote to the committee chairman, Tom Tugendhat MP, stating that he had "inadvertently and wrongly" misinformed the committee "due to a misunderstanding".

 In June 2020, it was announced that McDonald would take early retirement in autumn 2020.
-The move stemmed from the merger of the Foreign and Commonwealth Office with the Department for International Development, with Prime Minister Boris Johnson signalling that he wanted a new leader to head up the combined department.
+The move stemmed from merger of the Foreign and Commonwealth Office with the Department for International Development.
+Boris Johnson wanted a new leader of the combined department.